MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 in the HTTP header, and can also be set if HTTP GET is used.
 > For more information, see [the Kusto REST API request object](../rest/request.md).

-## Providing values for query parameterization as request properties
+### Provide values for query parameterization as request properties

 Kusto queries can refer to query parameters by using a specialized [declare query-parameters](../../query/queryparametersstatement.md) statement in the query text.
 This statement lets client applications parameterize Kusto queries based on user input, in a secure manner, and without fear of injection attacks.